ionicdominicana/Awesome-development-tools/css-Tools/colors/color.md

 ```
 ![page's tab](https://github.com/ionicdominicana/Awesome-development-tools/blob/main/css-Tools/colors/uigradients/color2.PNG)
 ```
-Here We can copy grandients colors just clicking on.
+Here We can copy gradients colors just clicking on.
 ```
 ![page's tab](https://github.com/ionicdominicana/Awesome-development-tools/blob/main/css-Tools/colors/uigradients/colors1.PNG)
 Here We see something like a arrow,  if We click on, We can change the gradient for another one, that's defined in this page. let's click.